nagoclpl/jph/README.md

 node index.js
 ```

-You should have a running local json server listening on port 3000 now
+You should have a running local json server listening on port 3000 now.

+In another terminal window -

 Run users_local.sh (it has the ```robot users_local.robot``` line within it) in another terminal window -